 The Trust's economic condition is closely aligned to Miami-Dade County's (County) fiscal and economic growth, in particular the real estate market.
 Overall, the County's economic activity reflects that residential properties continue to increase in value.
-This is supported by the 2020-2021 final gross taxable value on which property taxes were accessed at was \$326 billion and the valuation for fiscal year 2021-2022 being \$340 billion, for an increase of \$14 billion, or 4.3%.
-However, since March 2020, the COVID-19 global pandemic has had a tremendous impact on the County's economy, most notably on tourism and hospitality and international trade, triggering the first recession caused by a contraction in the services sector.
-Despite the pandemic, the housing market has continued to show resiliency.
-While The Trust is aware that the health, economic, educational and social impacts of the COVID-19 pandemic will be farreaching and recovery slow, The Trust is poised to provide continued quality programming for our children and families through prudent fiscal management and maintenance of its healthy financial position.
+This is supported by the 2021-2022 final gross taxable value on which property taxes were accessed on was \$340 billion and the valuation for fiscal year 2022-2023 being \$380 billion, for an increase of \$40 billion, or 11.8%.

 The Trust is authorized to levy up to .5000 mills.
-In the 2021-2022 fiscal year, the board, following the recommendation of its finance and operations committee to strategically and prudently meet The Trust's goal and objectives, adopted the rate of 0.5000 mills.
+In the 2022-2023 fiscal year, the board, following the recommendation of its finance and operations committee to strategically and prudently meet The Trust's goal and objectives, adopted the rate of 0.5000 mills.
 This millage rate ensures the continued successful implementation of the board's strategic plan while considering the impact that the millage has on taxpayers.
 This will enable The Trust to deliberately increase investments in children and families programs by expanding its reach.

-The operating budget for fiscal year 2021-2022 is \$178.7 million, which is inclusive of a \$5.1 million increase from the previous year's operating budget of \$173.6 million due to the continued planned expansion of program services.
-The operating budget was strategically planned for as The Trust released a new funding cycle in the 2018-2019 fiscal year, with the first year of the five-year funding cycle commencing with the 2019-2020 fiscal year and ending in the 2023-2024 fiscal year.
-This funding cycle is one of The Trust's largest competitive solicitations since its inception, allowing for the increased investment in children and families programs.
+The operating budget for fiscal year 2022-2023 is \$189.9 million, which is inclusive of a \$11.2 million increase from the previous year's operating budget of \$178.8 million due to the continued planned expansion of program services.
+The operating budget was strategically planned for as The Trust released a funding cycle in the 2018-2019 fiscal year, with the first year of the five-year funding cycle commencing with the 2019-2020 fiscal year and ending in the 2023-2024 fiscal year.
+This funding cycle was one of The Trust's largest competitive solicitations since its inception, allowing for the increased investment in children and families programs.
+The Trust continues to strategically plan its expansion of program services as it began releasing its new five-year funding cycle in fiscal year 2021-2022 with certain programs under this new cycle starting in October 2022.